glynac/airflow_dags/extraction/customer_care_emails/README.md

      priority_level TEXT
    );
    ```
-   -Validate
+   - Validate
-      -Run the DAG again.
+      - Run the DAG again.
-      -The validate_schema task will check that the CSV headers match the YAML.
+      - The validate_schema task will check that the CSV headers match the YAML.
-      -If mismatched, it will raise an error so you know to fix either the CSV or the YAML.
+      - If mismatched, it will raise an error so you know to fix either the CSV or the YAML.

- -Rerunning with New CSV Drops
+ - Rerunning with New CSV Drops
-   -Place the new CSV
+   - Place the new CSV
-   -Copy the new file into:
+   - Copy the new file into:
    `extraction/customer_care_emails/sample_data/customer_care_emails_sample.csv`
-   -Overwrite the old one, or keep multiple versions with different names if you want history.
+   - Overwrite the old one, or keep multiple versions with different names if you want history.

 Clear old DAG runs